WAS YOUR LOVED ONE ABUSED?

 Fighting for Justice on Our Clients’ Behalf Since 1922

-Since 1922, our personal injury firm has assisted persons who have been injured due to neglect or negligence.
+Since 1922, our firm has assisted persons who have been injured due to neglect or negligence.
 Call (888) 498-3023 for more information about your legal options.

 The Symptoms of Nursing Home Abuse

 Vigilance is the most important thing as you begin investigating your loved one's care.
-Common signs of neglect or abuse are easy to confuse with other causes—for example, moodiness is both a sign of physical abuse and dementia.
+Common signs of neglect or abuse are easy to confuse with other causes.
 However, other signs of care (like cleanliness) are obvious symptoms of neglect.

 Common signs of nursing home abuse include: